.

 UCSB Open House

-The spring 2025 UCSB Open House will take place Saturday, April 12th.
-Please visit the UCSB Admissions Open House page for the most up to date information and registration details.
+The spring 2026 UCSB Open House will be held in early April 2026.
+Please visit the UCSB Admissions Open House page for the most up-to-date information and registration details for future open-house events.

-Learn about the engineering curriculum, research, education abroad opportunities, internships, and more!
+Learn about the engineering curriculum, as well as research, education-abroad opportunities, internships, and more!
 The session will be presented by an academic advisor from the College of Engineering and is best suited for students, friends, and family who have already been admitted to the College of Engineering at the freshman or transfer levels.
-Requirements for UC admission will not be covered in this presentation so prospective students and guests are strongly encouraged to attend a UC Santa Barbara Office of Admissions Campus presentation.
+Requirements for UC admission will not be covered in this presentation, so prospective students and guests are strongly encouraged to attend a UC Santa Barbara Office of Admissions Campus presentation.

 Watch a recorded version of the presentation on our YouTube channel.